tech on the net

 Practice Exercise #4:

-Based on the employees table below, change the employee_name column to a varchar2(75) datatype.
+Based on the employees table below, change the employee_name column to a char(75) datatype.

 CREATE TABLE employees